-- Monetary Economics (master, in German)
+- International Monetary Economics (master, in English)

 - Economics of Corruption (master, in English)

-- Behavioral Game Theory (master, in German)
+- Behavioral Game Theory (master, in English)

 - Lab and Field Experiments: Corruption, Conflict and Cooperation (master, in English)

-An English track will soon be offered within the master programme International Economics and Business.
 If you need any advice, feel free to contact us via email.

 The chair offers several courses in behavioural economics: